Construction manager, Kaiwhakahaere hanganui

 You may need

-- a tertiary qualification in architecture, civil engineering, construction management, building science or quantity surveying
+- a relevant tertiary qualification in architecture, civil engineering, building and construction or similar area

 - a New Zealand Certificate in Construction Trades Supervision (Level 5)